wittyCodeX/arbitrage-contract/README.md

 npm install
 npx hardhat run --network bsc .\scripts\deploy.js
 ```

-Then add the arbContract deployment address to config/aurora.json edit the base assets and move the funds across to the the arbContract address.
+Then copy the contract address into notepad.
+It will be used in backend server

 Then to execute run:-